yhaelg/hello-world/README.md

 # hello-world
+## Description
-I follow the github tuto
+- I follow the github tuto
+- It gives me a great help
+- ...
+- Enjoy